instadeepai/jumanji/docs/environments/lbf.md

 ## Reward

-The reward is global and shared among the agents.
-It is equal to the number of shelves which were delivered successfully during the time step (i.e., +1 for each shelf).
+ The reward is equal to the sum of the levels of collected food divided by the level of the agents that collected them.

 ## Registered Versions 📖